Family Health and Nutrition Through the Lifespan

 On successful completion of this unit, students will be able to:

-1. Investigate the evidence base associated with the Australian Dietary Guidelines and the Australian Guide for Healthy Eating and the practical application of this across the lifespan and for different population groups;
+1. Investigate the evidence base associated with the Australian Dietary Guidelines and the Australian Guide for Healthy Eating and the practical application of this across the lifespan and for different population groups inclusive of First Nations people and communities;

-2. Apply the dietary requirements for the maintenance of growth, development, and health across each stage of the lifespan and for different population groups;
+2. Apply the dietary requirements for the maintenance of growth, development, and health across each stage of the lifespan and for different population groups inclusive of First Nations peoples and communities;

-3. Elaborate on how the physical, biological, social, behavioural and environmental factors change the dietary requirements across the lifespan; and
+3. Elaborate on how the physical, biological, social, behavioural and environmental factors impact dietary behaviours and requirements across the lifespan and in different population groups, inclusive of First Nations people and communities;

-4. Critically review and evaluate the literature on health and diet across the lifespan, and justify their selection of scientific evidence to support nutrition solutions.
+4. Critically review and evaluate the literature on health and diet across the lifespan and justify their selection of scientific evidence to support nutrition solutions; and

 Study as a single unit